Adrina0109/Ecommerce-Follow-Along/Readme.md

   - Retrieved user data from Redux state using `useSelector(state => state.user)`.

 These changes enhance authentication security and improve state management in the application.

+# Milestone 34: JWT Authentication

+## Overview
+I implemented JSON Web Token (JWT) for secure communication between the client and the server during user authentication.

+## Key Features
+- **JWT Authentication:** Used JWT for user login and to protect API endpoints.
+- **Cookie Storage:** Stored JWT securely in cookies for session management.
+- **Client-Server Communication:** Ensured all requests between the client and server include the JWT for authentication.